jmcuy/ClassRPG/README.md

 (Each member has a branch)

 Update: (12/09/19)
-Firebase config object is located at index.js
+Firebase config object is located at index.js <br>
 -add index.js to every html needing firebase connection